Mistweaver Monk Healing Rotation, Cooldowns, and Abilities — Dragonflight 10.2

 Optional Read: Mastering Your Mistweaver Monk

-The information we provide above will set you on the right path towards healing efficiently as a Mistweaver Monk.
+The information we provide above will set you on the right path toward healing efficiently as a Mistweaver Monk.
 Indeed, you can probably perform to a relatively high level just on what we have written above; however, to fully reach the maximum potential of your character, you must understand several subtleties and complexities about your class and spec.

 Important Concepts